xyongLu/CMSA/README.md

 # CMSA
 [Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images](https://arxiv.org/abs/2412.02197)

+The code will be released upon the publication of the manuscript

 # Introduction

 - Low-resolution images pose challenges for accurate feature extraction in vision tasks.